Modern tidal interaction models for rapid binary population synthesis: I. Methods

 \subsection{Convective core main sequence stars}

 ZAMS stars above $1.25 M_\odot$ have convective cores and radiative envelopes in COMPAS.
-As per our fiducial model, these stars should experience only dynamical tides due to IGW and IW dissipation, since we ignore equilibrium tidal dissipation inside convective cores.
+As per our fiducial model, these stars should experience only dynamical tides due to IGW dissipation, since we ignore tidal dissipation inside convective cores.
 We simulate a grid over various initial orbital periods and eccentricities for a $2.5 + 2.5 M_\odot$ mass configuration in Fig.~\ref{fig:high_mass_grid_ecc_porb}.
 Again, these stars are initialized to be non-rotating at ZAMS, and evolved up to either the end of MS or until the stars merge.
 Low period and high eccentricity binaries merge promptly, so we do not see any evolution for grid locations in the upper left region of the plot.

 With our fiducial tides, binaries with orbital periods above $\sim 1$~day do not experience strong enough tides from IGW dissipation to lose appreciable eccentricity.
-However, shorter period binaries spin up faster, reaching the $2 \Omega_{\rm spin} > \omega_{\rm orb}$ condition beyond which IW dissipation causes the binary to circularize more efficiently.
-Comparing this grid to Fig.~\ref{fig:int_mass_grid_ecc_porb}, it is evident that IGW dissipation from convective cores is significantly weaker than from convective envelopes in our tidal models.
+However, shorter period binaries spin up faster, which causes the binary to circularize more efficiently.
+Comparing this grid to Fig.~\ref{fig:int_mass_grid_ecc_porb}, it is evident that IGW dissipation from convective core boundaries is significantly weaker than from convective envelopes in our tidal models.

-The Z77 binaries do not experience IW dissipation, but they experience stronger dynamical tides from IGW dissipation than our fiducial model.
+The Z77 binaries experience stronger dynamical tides from IGW dissipation than our fiducial model.
 As a result, they dissipate more eccentricity and orbital separation across the grid compared to the fiducial grid.
 The difference between the fiducial and Z77 models for convective core IGW dissipation lies in the assumed core size, which we will examine in greater detail in the rest of this section.

 To observe the full tidal dissipation story, we simulate a $2.5 M_\odot + 2.5 M_\odot$ binary with $P_{\rm orb, ZAMS} = 3$~days and $e_{\rm orb, ZAMS} = 0.5$, representing typical short-period binaries in this mass range~\citep{prevot1961vitesses, Pourbaix2000, Behr_2011}.
 Our simulation ends as an MS+MS stellar merger after $\sim$420\,Myr.